The Basics that you Should Know About an Investment-Linked Plan

 An ILP is great for younger investors who enjoy having freedom.
-ILPs can have attractive features such as allowing for partial withdrawal, premium holiday and even higher coverage with lower premium for younger individuals.
+ILPs can have attractive features such as allowing for partial withdrawal, premium holidays and even higher coverage with lower premiums for younger individuals.
 Here are three points on how ILPs can offer more freedom to the investor:

 1. You can adjust your insurance coverage accordingly

 Just now, we talked about how the purchased in mutual funds are sold to pay for your insurance coverage.
 Well, your insurance coverage can be adjusted to your liking.
 You could opt for less coverage and pay lesser in insurance fees.

 Most ILPs in Singapore offer the option of a Premium Holiday.
 This sounds more glam than it actually is.
 No, you’re not getting some kind of free holiday.
 What you’re getting is a short break from paying your premiums.
 So in times where you think you would like that extra liquidity to invest in something else, you can choose to stop paying the premiums for a while.
 But during this time, do note that the units from your mutual funds will continue to be sold to cover your insurance.